De Quervain’s Tenosynovitis

 You can usually resume normal activities within a few weeks, provided there are no complications.

 The prognosis for de Quervain’s tenosynovitis after surgery is excellent provided you follow your recovery plan.
 Full function of the thumb and wrist usually returns once the inflammation has subsided.
 Your doctor may recommend you wear a brace for future activities that involve repetitive wrist motion.

 At One Healthcare we can book you in to see a specialist Orthopaedic Hand and Wrist surgeon, usually within 48 hours, for an initial consultation.
 Treatment for de Quervain’s tenosynovitis is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your De Quervain’s Tenosynovitis treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 - Fast access to diagnostics including MRI, Xray and Ultrasound

 - Private, spacious, en-suite rooms